AnnyaB/SAM-WM/README.md

 \lambda_{\mathrm{sig}}\mathcal{L}_{\mathrm{SIGReg}}.
 ```

-SIGReg is adapted from LeJEPA/LeWM and is not claimed as an original contribution.
+SIGReg is adapted from LeJEPA/LeWM.
 The SAM-WM contribution is the sparse continuous-field representation with routed, bounded mechanisms and the evidence-bounded forecast/deployment interface.

 ### CANDRA: causal-action evidence gate